 More middle-aged and older adults are wearing soft contacts than ever.

-And one of the biggest reasons they decrease or stop wearing contacts is the difficulty they face reading with their contacts after presbyopia begins to set in around the early 40’s.
+And one of the biggest reasons they stop wearing contacts is the difficulty they face reading with their contacts after presbyopia begins to set in around the early 40’s.

 So there are three basic choices a contact lens wearer can do to aid their reading while still wearing contact lenses.

 Initially, the use of an over-the-counter reader or prescription reading glass for occasional use works well for people in the early stages of presbyopia.
 They are worn over distance contact lenses so there is little adjustment and vision is clear near and far.
 However, they need to be with you, not left in the car or at work, and oftentimes people end up just wearing readers all day since it is just that much clearer.